It all started in New York!

 Established the Sande Zirlin Art Award for a college student, or graduate student in Art.

-2003-Articles of Incorporation amended to conform with IRS 501(c)3 Internal Revenue Code for Not for Profit charitable organizations
+2003-Articles of Incorporation amended to conform with IRS 501(c)3 Internal Revenue Code for Not for Profit charitable organizations.
+GFW N.Y. became an umbrella organization for qualified member clubs.

 *2004-Raised funds and purchased an ambulance for the New York City Fire Department in the aftermath of 2001 devastation. *(See below)